Close Menu

 “All of us had to do these store jobs as part of Juan’s training program for us.”

-This mindset shaped how Pratts would later lead a company that now operates over 100 venues and employs close to 800 people.
-His understanding of operations isn’t theoretical—it’s lived experience.
+That approach shaped how Prats would later lead a company that now operates over 100 venues and employs close to 800 people.
+His understanding of operations is not theoretical—it’s lived experience.

-He speaks of stores not in abstractions, but in details—how a guest interacts with machines, what the prize counter feels like, how the staff communicates on the floor.
+He talks about store operations in vivid detail—how guests interact with machines, how the prize counter feels, how staff communicates on the floor.

 “I could literally feel the beating pulse of an outlet by just walking its corridors and seeing how our guests would interact with our amusement machines, our prize counters, and our team members.”